 9. Check Your Credit Report Annually

-Legally, you’re allowed one free credit report yearly from each of the three major credit reporting bureaus.
+You’re allowed one free credit report yearly from the three major credit reporting bureaus.
 Take advantage of this and check for suspicious or incorrect information.
-If you watch your credit score, be on alert for any large change you can’t explain.
+If you watch your credit score, be alert for any significant change you can’t explain.

 10. Monitor Your Financial Statements

-It only takes a few minutes to look through bank and credit card statements.
+Looking through bank and credit card statements only takes a few minutes.
 Be sure you recognize every charge – no matter the dollar amount.
-Know the due dates for your recurring bills and call if you don’t receive an invoice in a timely fashion.
 Also, check your health insurance statements to be sure you recognize each appointment and charge.
 Having someone else’s health records confused with yours could be a potentially life-threatening situation.

 11. Don’t Give Out Personal Information